Jo Ann Castle

-Jo Ann Castle (born September 3, 1939) is an American honky-tonk pianist, best remembered for appearing on The Lawrence Welk Show.
-She adopted her stage name from the name of an accordion manufacturer, another instrument she played proficiently.
-She was often referred to as "Queen of the Honky-Tonk Piano" by Lawrence Welk himself.
+Jo Ann Castle (née Zering; September 3, 1939 – May 8, 2026) was an American honky-tonk pianist who appeared on The Lawrence Welk Show.
+She adopted her stage name from the name of an accordion manufacturer, another instrument she played.
+She was often referred to as "Queen of the Honky-Tonk Piano" by Lawrence Welk.

+Life and career

-Jo Ann was born to William George Zering, 1904-1987, a railroad brakeman for the Santa Fe Railroad and Dorothy Leona Easterly, 1918-1996, a Harvey Girl, who as an unwed lady, between the ages 18 and 30, of good character, worked as a hostess at the Bakersfield Harvey House hotel and eatery.
+Jo Ann was born to William George Zering (1904–1987), a railroad brakeman for the Santa Fe Railroad, and Dorothy Leona Easterly (1918–1996), a Harvey Girl, who worked as a hostess at the Bakersfield Harvey House restaurant.

 Castle started her career in Bakersfield, California.
 When she was 3 years old, she began singing, dancing and performing within her local community.

 Originally introduced to Welk by Joe Feeney in 1959, Castle became a permanent member of the Welk Family, replacing the departing Big Tiny Little.
 Shortly after joining the Show, Castle married cameraman Dean Hall.
 They divorced in 1966 after having a daughter.
 Castle married again in 1968 and had a son and a daughter.
 Castle left the Welk Show in 1969 and divorced in 1971.
 Her third marriage, in 1978, ended in 1986.

 In the 1990s, Castle performed at the Welk-owned Champagne Theater in Branson, Missouri, as well as making a guest appearance for a show with Jimmy Sturr and His Orchestra on RFD TV.

 On September 3, 2011, Castle married her fourth husband, Lin Biviano, who was a trumpet player from Boston.

+Castle died on May 8, 2026, at the age of 86, as announced by several of her Welk co-stars.
+She had been suffering from chronic pain for several years prior to her death.